SkafteNicki/dtu_mlops/s3_reproducibility/config_files.md

 them out into a configuration file.

 Note that we provide a solution (in the `vae_solution` folder) that can help you get through the exercise, but try to look online for your answers before looking at the solution.
-Remember: its not about the result, its about the journey.
+Remember: it's not about the result; it's about the journey.

-1. Start by installing hydra:
+1. Start by installing hydra.

     ```bash
     pip install hydra-core